carueda/tscfg/readme.md

-It supports a good part of the common types as supported by Typesafe Config (string, int, long, double, duration), can generate configuration templates for documentation purposes, and has an acceptable set of tests.
+It supports a good part of the common types as supported by Typesafe Config (string, int, long, double, duration), can generate configuration templates for documentation purposes, and has good test coverage.
 However, it's in general still work in progress and as time permits.
 Missing types include lists and bytes;
 command line interface can be improved;